alt-romes/linear-core/popl_response.md

     The result has fairly narrow applicability: IRs for lazy linearly typed languages.

 Overall, I don't have any technical issues with the paper.
 I think the ideas for making the type system understand linearity semantically in the presence of laziness are good.
 The evaluation provides evidence that the approach works and was able to both confirm and refute linearity preservation of GHC, while having very few cases of conservatively rejecting linear programs.
 My main concern is on the significance, which seems limited.

+[ TODO ]: My main concern is on the significance, which seems limited; refer to Reviewer A and B's points on significance

 Small: